CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab08-Gettingstarted.md

 # Lab 08: Explore AI Agent development

-### Overall Estimated Timing: 60 Minutes
+### Overall Estimated Duration: 60 Minutes

 ## Overview

-In this lab, you will explore Azure AI Foundry by creating a project and deploying the gpt-4.1 model.
-You’ll review the project’s endpoints and keys to understand how applications connect to deployed models and AI services.
-Finally, you’ll test the generative AI model in the chat playground by configuring system instructions, sending queries, and reviewing responses to see how the model can be applied in real scenarios.
+In this lab, you will explore **Azure AI Foundry** by creating a project and deploying the **gpt-4.1** model.
+You’ll then build an AI agent, configure its system instructions, and upload a corporate expenses policy document as grounding data.
+Next, you’ll enable actions such as the code interpreter and test the agent in the playground by asking questions and submitting an expense claim.
+Finally, you’ll download and review the generated claim file to see how agents can automate real business processes.

 ## Objectives

 By the end of this lab, you will be able to:

-1. **Create and deploy a project in Azure AI Foundry**: Set up a new project, deploy the gpt-4.1 model, and explore resource and project-level settings.
+1. **Create a project and deploy a model in Azure AI Foundry**: Set up a new project, deploy the gpt-4.1 model, and prepare it for agent development.

-2. **Review project endpoints and keys**: Understand how applications connect to your Azure AI Foundry project, deployed models, and integrated AI services.

-3. **Test a generative AI model in the chat playground**: Configure system instructions, send queries, and analyze responses from the deployed model.
+2. **Build and configure an AI agent**: Define system instructions, upload a corporate expenses policy document as grounding data, and enable the code interpreter for actions.

+3. **Test and validate the agent in the playground**: Interact with the agent by asking policy-related questions, guide it through creating an expense claim, and review the generated claim file.

 ## Pre-requisites

 * Basic knowledge of the Azure portal.
-* Familiarity with core AI concepts such as generative AI and language models.
+* Familiarity with AI concepts such as agents, grounding data, and actions.
-* An active Azure subscription with access to Azure AI Foundry.
+* An active Azure subscription with access to **Azure AI Foundry**.
+* Permission to create and manage resources in the assigned resource group (for example, Azure AI User role).

 ## Architecture

-The lab architecture demonstrates how an Azure AI Foundry project supports generative AI development and integration:
+The lab architecture demonstrates how an Azure AI Foundry project supports AI agent development and automation:

-1. **Azure AI Foundry Resource**: Created in the Azure portal, this resource connects to Azure AI services and hosts deployed models such as gpt-4.1.
+1. **Azure AI Foundry Resource**: Created in the Azure portal, this resource connects to Azure AI services and hosts deployed models such as **gpt-4.1**.

-2. **Azure AI Foundry Project**: A workspace where you deploy and manage the gpt-4.1 model, configure project settings, and access endpoints and keys for application integration.
+2. **Azure AI Foundry Project**: A workspace where you deploy and manage the gpt-4.1 model, create agents, configure system instructions, and upload grounding data for agent knowledge.

+3. **AI Agent**: A configurable assistant within the project that uses the deployed model and uploaded documents to answer questions, perform actions, and generate outputs (like expense claim files).

-3. **Chat Playground Interface**: A built-in tool within Azure AI Foundry that allows you to test your deployed model, provide custom instructions, send queries, and analyze responses before integrating the model into applications.
+4. **Agents Playground Interface**: A built-in testing environment where you interact with the agent, validate its behavior, send queries, and review responses before applying the agent in real-world scenarios.

 ## Architecture Diagram